 Instructions

-- Heat oil in a large wok or skillet on medium-high heat.
-Add the onion, garlic, ginger, and scallions, and sautΓ© until soft and aromatic (5β7 minutes).
+- Heat 1 tbsp oil in a large wok or skillet on medium-high heat.
+Add 1/2 small onion, diced, 1/2 head garlic, minced, 1/2- inch piece ginger, minced, and 3 scallions, diced Sautรฉ until soft and aromatic (5โ7 minutes).

-- Add the carrots and cabbage, sautΓ© for another 5 minutes or until cabbage wilts.
+- Add 1 lb cabbage, shredded or sliced thin and 2 carrots, shredded or diced Sautรฉ for another 5 minutes or until cabbage wilts.

-- Stir in the vegan ground and cook until heated through.
+- Stir in 1 lb vegan ground.
+Cook until heated through.

-- Season with white pepper and soy sauce to taste.
+- Season with 1 tsp white pepper and 1/4 cup low-sodium soy sauce to taste.
 Garnish with any additional toppings you like.

 Used Beyond Beef Crumbles and added some tofu.
 So yummy; going into my weekly rotation.